MonoidMusician/blog/sources/applicatives.md

 - `liftA2 (.) :: f (y -> z) -> f (x -> y) -> f (x -> z)`{.haskell}

 Applicative functors are very important.
-The first two ways of constructing them are often talked about, e.g. see [“The monoidal presentation”](https://en.wikibooks.org/wiki/Haskell/Applicative_functors#The_monoidal_presentation) on Haskellʼs WikiBook.
+The first two ways of constructing them are often talked about, [e.g.]{t=} see [“The monoidal presentation”](https://en.wikibooks.org/wiki/Haskell/Applicative_functors#The_monoidal_presentation) on Haskellʼs WikiBook.

 But thereʼs a third way that I find really interesting!